-Youth are an important segment of urban populations and will represent 60% of urban dwellers worldwide by 2030 (Source: United Nations), but are underrepresented in planning and decision-making processes.
-The purpose of the YouthScore is to identify youth priorities and perspectives for creating better urban places for all.
-Using the tool builds valuable problem-solving, collaboration, data collection, analysis, and visualization skills.
+Youth are an important segment of urban populations and will represent 60% of urban dwellers worldwide by 2030 (Source: United Nations), but are underrepresented in planning, design and decision-making processes.
+The purpose of the YouthScore is to identify youth priorities and perspectives for creating better urban places for all, and to build critical skills such as complex problem-solving, collaboration, communication, design, data collection and analysis.

 Using the youthscore

-The YouthScore index grows with continued use and has been piloted by youth ages 8-18 in Ontario and Frankfurt, Germany.
+The YouthScore index grows with continued use and has been piloted by hundreds of youth ages 8-18 in Ontario, China, and Frankfurt, Germany.
 First, youth develop and add to the variables and weights of the YouthScore by completing a pre-survey.
 Then, using the YouthScore on-site survey tool, they investigate and evaluate the youth-friendliness of a place or street through a data collection process.
 Finally, participants present their data and create design solutions to raise the YouthScore of their place or street.